alexwang-data/R-CSV-Geocoder/README.md

 ## 🤔 Why R instead of ArcGIS?

 In ArcGIS Pro, geocoding is a lot of clicking.
 This script takes a CSV in, returns a desired file format with address validation, and requires minimal manual intervention.
+It is particularly useful for recurring workflows where datasets are updated regularly, since rerunning the script is faster and more reproducible than repeating the same manual geocoding steps in ArcGIS.

 ## 📚 Libraries
 ```r